Climate School Postdoctoral Research Program at Columbia University in New York, USA

 Eligibility Criteria:

-• Candidates must have received their doctoral degrees (Ph.D., M.D., or J.D.) within the previous five years.
+• Candidates must have received their doctoral degrees (Ph.D., M.D., or J.D.) within the previous three years.

 • Before beginning the program, all doctoral requirements must be completed and the degree awarded.